Retail Site Selection: The 3 Factors That Actually Determine a Winning Location

 Understanding that alignment is what separates viable locations from misleading ones.

-Competitive Pressure: Are You Entering a Vacuum or a Battlefield?
+Competitor Density: Are You Entering a Vacuum or a Battlefield?

 Competition is often treated as something to avoid, but in reality it provides critical context.
 At a high level, markets tend to fall into three patterns: